giellalt/lang-non/non.md

 Other:

-## Flag diacritics
+# Flag diacritics
+We have manually optimised the structure of our lexicon using following flag diacritics to restrict morhpological combinatorics.

+## Compounds with deverbal nouns

-We have manually optimised the structure of our lexicon using following flag diacritics to restrict morhpological combinatorics - only allow compounds with verbs if the verb is further derived into a noun again:
+The basic idea is to only allow compounds with verbs if the verb is further derived into a noun again:

 Tag | Explanation